jon-harper/OmniBox/docs/assembly_v2/base.md

     - The IEC socket does not have a fuse; or
     - The IEC socket has a fuse of the wrong capacity for your configuration.

+    [This guide][fuse_guide] can help get you started.
 Consult with a professional if uncertain what capacity fuse you should use.

 <figure markdown>
   ![illustration][iec1]